damwhit/course-report-git-post/README.md

 distributed VCS that can be used offline.
 Another major advantage is that it's so ubiquitous most other developers have familiarity with it and a lot of open source projects are hosted on GitHub, so it's a great place to find and contribute to those projects.
-GitHub also incorporates 3rd party integrations to make workflows easier.
+GitHub also incorporates 3rd party integrations (such as kanban tracking and continous integration) to make workflows easier.

 The main disadvantage I can think of with both Git and GitHub is that they both have a fairly steep learning curve.